ModelarData/ModelarDB-RS/docs/user/README.md

 tables.
 This is a necessity as `modelardbm` is responsible for keeping the database schema consistent across all `modelardbd` instances in the cluster.
 The process for creating a table on the manager is the same as when creating the table directly on a `modelardbd` instance, as shown above.
-The only difference is that the gRPC URL should be changed to connect to the flight client of the manager instead.
+The only difference is that the gRPC URL should be changed to connect to the manager instead.
 When the table is created through `modelardbm`, the table is created in all `modelardbd` instances managed by `modelardbm` automatically.

 After creating a table or a model table, data can be ingested into `modelardbd` with `INSERT` in `modelardb`.
 Be aware that `INSERT` statements currently must contain values for all columns but that the values for generated columns will be dropped